 For further information on the provisions and application of Appendix A6, consult Section 6.5.6.2.3 of the Reference Manual for NHI Course 130081, Load and Resistance Factor Design (LRFD) for Highway Bridge Superstructures.
-For design examples illustrating strength limit state design flexure checks using Appendix A6, consult the NSBA's Steel Bridge Design Handbook - Design Example 2A: Two-Span Continuous Straight Composite Steel I-Girder Bridge, and NSBA's Steel Bridge Design Handbook - Design Example 2B: Two-Span Continuous Straight Composite Steel I-Girder Bridge, and not yet been updated to reflect changes made in the 10th Edition of the AASHTO LRFD BDS; they still contain significant amounts of valuable information, but may occasionally present guidance which contradicts the 10th Edition of the AASHTO LRFD BDS.
+For design examples illustrating strength limit state design flexure checks using Appendix A6, consult the NSBA's Steel Bridge Design Handbook - Design Example 2A: Two-Span Continuous Straight Composite Steel I-Girder Bridge, and NSBA's Steel Bridge Design Handbook - Design Example 2B: Two-Span Continuous Straight Composite Steel Wide-Flange Beam Bridge.
+The reader is cautioned that these references have not yet been updated to reflect changes made in the 10th Edition of the AASHTO LRFD BDS; they still contain significant amounts of valuable information, but may occasionally present guidance which contradicts the 10th Edition of the AASHTO LRFD BDS.